Do you struggle with what to charge for oncology massage therapy and hospice work?

 Access to care is important, but so is a sustainable massage therapy practice.

-Oncology massage therapists (OMTs) often face the difficult decision of how much to charge for their services, taking into consideration flexibility with their fees and discounts.
+Oncology massage therapists (OMTs) often face the difficult decision of how much to charge for their services, and how flexible to be with fees and discounts.

 At a heightened time of client need, it can be challenging for practitioners to balance their own financial needs with the needs of clients who are in financial stress.